videojs/video.js/docs/guides/plugins.md

 videojs.registerPlugin('examplePlugin', ExamplePlugin);
 ```

+> **Note:** Because ES6 classes are syntactic sugar on top of existing constructor function and prototype architecture in JavaScript, in all cases `registerPlugin`'s second argument is a function.

 ### Key Differences from Basic Plugins

 Class-based plugins have two key differences from basic plugins that are important to understand before describing their advanced features.